ozyurtf/cpu-scheduler/README.md

 (How many resources each process still needs in order to be finished)

-Existing Resources  = Tape Drivers: 6, Plotters: 3, Printers: 4, CD ROMs: 2
+Existing Resources: 6 tape drives, 3 plotters, 4 printers, 2 CD ROMs
-Processed Resources = Tape Drivers: 1, Plotters: 0, Printers: 2, CD ROMs: 0
+Allocated Resources: 5 tape drives, 3 plotters, 2 printers, 2 CD ROMs
-Available Resources = Tape Drivers: 5, Plotters: 3, Printers: 2, CD ROMs: 2
+Available Resources: 1 tape drive, 0 plotters, 2 printers, 0 CD ROMs

 ```

 To find the deadlock, we can

 1) look for a row whose unmet resource needs are all smaller than or equal to the values in available resources.
 If there is no that kind of row, this means that there is a deadlock and terminate.
-2) assume the process of the chosen row requests all resources it needs and then finishes.
-Mark that process as terminated and release its resources back to the available resources.
+2) assume the process of the chosen row requests all resources it needs, finishes, mark that process as terminated and release its resources back to the available resources.
 3) repeat steps 1 and 2 until either all the processes are terminated or no process is left.

-The Banker Algorithm looks nice in theory but it is practically **not useful** because
+The **Banker Algorithm** looks nice in theory but it is practically **not useful** because

-- prcoesses don't know the maximum number of resources they will need in advance.
+- **prcoesses don't know the maximum number of resources they will need in advance.**
 - the number of processes is not fixed.
 We can start with process A, B, and C and then other processes might come or some of the existing processes might vanish.
 In those scenarios, Banker Algorithm is not a good solution.
 - resources can vanish.